Brazilian restaurants in U.S. not bothered by beef ban

 3 Min Read

-NEW YORK/CHICAGO (Reuters) - Brazilian restaurants in the United States have no beef with the U.S. government's ban on meat from Brazil because the steaks they serve are all-American.
+NEW YORK/CHICAGO, June 23 (Reuters) - Brazilian restaurants in the United States have no beef with the U.S. government's ban on meat from Brazil because the steaks they serve are all-American.

 Brazil is the world's largest meat exporter but business has been marred by scandal and safety concerns and on Thursday the United States barred imports from there.